jeromegit/audible2sheet/README.rst

 audible2sheet: your Audible library in a Google sheet!
 ======================================================

-Script to export list of Audible books into a Google Sheet document
+Script to export list of Audible books into a Google Sheet document and update that Google Sheet as new books are added to your Audible library.

+It also allows you to print your Audible library to the screen using the default fields of interest (ASIN, TITLE, AUTHORS, DURATION, PURCHASE_DATE) or any of the many fields provided by Audible (currently 80 fields, available using the -l option)).

 It uses `mkb79's excellent Audible API <https://github.com/mkb79/Audible>`_.